Igor Pushkaryov

-Igor Sergeyevich Pushkaryov (Russian: Игорь Сергеевич Пушкарёв; born in 17 November 1974), is a Russian statesman, who had served as the 6th head of Vladivostok 2008 to 2017.
+Igor Sergeyevich Pushkaryov (Russian: Игорь Сергеевич Пушкарёв; born on 17 November 1974), is a Russian statesman, who served as the 6th head of Vladivostok from 2008 to 2017.
 He also served as a representative of the Legislative Assembly of the Primorsky Krai in the Federation Council, as the Deputy Chairman of the Commission on Youth Affairs and Sports, and the member of the Budget Committee.

 Biography

 Igor Pushkarev was born on 17 November 1974 in the village of Novy Olov, Chernyshevsky District, Chita Oblast.

 At the university, Pushkarev studied two foreign languages - English and Korean - and worked as a translator in the Korean company Busan, which imported products to Russia, including Chokopai cookies and Doshirak noodles.
 At the age of 18, he became the executive director of the enterprise.
 From 1995 to 1997, he was the executive director of LLC Vlad-Kan, which was involved in the import of products.

 In 1997, Pushkarev created and headed the Park Group company.
 In 1998, he became the general director of CJSC Pervomaisky Shipyard, which later became part of the Park Group.
 Then Park Group (for the money of the Baring Vostok Capital fund) bought out its cement enterprises from Alfa Group.

 In 1999, he graduated from the Vladivostok Institute of International Relations of the Far Eastern State University with a degree in International Economics.

 He is a Candidate of Law as of 2000, where he defended his dissertation at RUDN University on the topic “International Legal Issues of the Asia-Pacific Economic Cooperation Forum” under the guidance of Aslan Abashidze, Head of the Department of International Law of RUDN University, Member of the Expert Council of the Higher Attestation Commission under the Ministry of Education and Science of Russia in Law.

 In 2000, Pushkarev became the general director of Spasskcement OJSC.
 Gradually, the "Park Group" included Teploozersky Tsemkombinat OJSC, Crushing and Screening Plant JSC, Vladivostok Buto-Crushed Stone Plant JSC, Teploozersky Cement Plant JSC, Spassky Asbestos-Cement Products Plant JSC.
 Enterprises-manufacturers of building materials later took shape and moved to the management company "Vostokcement".
 The same year, Pushkaryov was elected to the city council of the city of Spassk-Dalny, where he became deputy chairman of the Duma.